Program Structure & Family Responsibilities

 Yes, you can attend.
 We follow MN statutes because we are located in MN.
 You follow ND homeschool requirements because you live in ND.
 We help you with both.

-How Renewed Roots Supports Homeschool Families
+How Renewed Roots Supports Families

 -